 The History of Non-Transparent ETFs

-For years, the ETF industry was comprised mostly of index ETFs, which helps to explain why the universe of ETFs is primarily passive.
+For years, the ETF industry was composed mostly of index ETFs, which helps to explain why the universe of ETFs is primarily passive.
 But over time, some investment companies began seeking regulatory approval for non-transparent ETFs, also sometimes called semi-transparent ETFs, in order to pursue more active strategies.
 The approval for these funds, and the technology underlying the non-transparent strategy, began rolling out in late 2019, and ANT ETFs have seen steady inflows since then.

 Though non-transparent ETFs are still a relatively small part of the overall ETF market, this sector is gaining traction and is now approaching $2 billion AUM.
 This reflects a similar trend among active ETFs, which have also seen more inflows this year.